36 Bromfield StreetSuite #301

 Attend regular meetings/check-ins with Teaching Artists and office staff.

-This unpaid internship will begin in September and last through Fall 2019.
+This unpaid internship will begin ASAP and last through the Spring semester of 2020.
 Internship will require10-20 hours a week, with flexibility around work/class schedules.

 To apply, please submit: